Convolution Bounds on Quantile Aggregation: Introduction

 \section{Introduction}

-The problem of quantile aggregation with dependence uncertainty refers to finding possible values of quantiles of an aggregate risk $S=X_1+\dots+X_n$ with given marginal distributions of $X_1,\dots,X_n$ but unspecified dependence structure.
-More precisely, for given marginal distributions $\mu_1,\dots,\mu_n$ on $\R$, the following quantities are of interest:
+The problem of quantile aggregation with dependence uncertainty refers to finding possible values of quantiles of an aggregate variable $S=X_1+\dots+X_n$ (often representing a total risk, but it can also represent the completion time of a task).
+The random variables $X_1,\dots,X_n$ have given marginal distributions, but unspecified dependence structure.
+More precisely, given marginal distributions $\mu_1,\dots,\mu_n$ on $\R$, the following quantities are of interest:

 and